yyong-brs/learn-kubernetes/chapter9.md

 ​	Deployments are the controllers you use the most, and it’s worth spending time working through the update strategy and timing settings to be sure you understand

 ![图9.13](.\images\Figure9.13.png)

-​															**Figure 9.13 Failed updates don’t automatically roll back or pause; they just keep trying.**
+<center>图 9.13 Failed updates don’t automatically roll back or pause; they just keep trying.</center>

 the impact for your apps.
 DaemonSets and StatefulSets also have rolling update functionality, and because they have different ways of managing their Pods, they have different approaches to rollouts, too.